ocademy-ai/machine-learning/_sources/prerequisites/python-programming-advanced.md

 - https://docs.python.org/3/tutorial/classes.html#class-objects
 ```

-ATTRIBUTE REFERENCES use the standard syntax used for all attribute references in Python: obj.name.
+ATTRIBUTE REFERENCES use the standard syntax used for all attribute references in Python: `obj.name`.
 Valid attribute names are all the names that were in the class’s namespace when the class object was created.
 For class ComplexNumber the following references are valid attribute references:

 Example of the complex numbers class.